-This proof-of-concept study aimed to investigate the polarization of Th1, Th2, and Th17 subsets in CD4+ T cells from women with AMI, with a special focus on the differences between premenopausal and postmenopausal individuals.
+^{}Correspondence to Luis M Amezcua-Guerra: lmamezcuag@gmail.com and the immunomodulatory effects of estrogens.
+This proof-ofconcept study aimed to investigate the polarization of Th1, Th2, and Th17 subsets in CD4+ T cells from women with AMI, with particular attention to differences between premenopausal and postmenopausal individuals.